guvarallo/selfolio/README.md

 import profilePicture from '../assets/profile.png';
 ```
 Simply add your own picture in the **src/assets** and remove the default one.
-IMPORTANT: Name your picture as **profile.png** like the above example.
+IMPORTANT: Name your picture as **profile.png** like the example above.

 ### Projects Pictures
 ```